← Back to CV

 • Custom fiber optic bend sensor via ADC oneshot driver (12-bit resolution)

-• Real-time WebSocket telemetry at 50 Hz (JSON-formatted sensor data)
+• Real-time WebSocket telemetry at 50 Hz (JSON sensor data)

-• Wi-Fi STA mode with event-driven reconnection handling
+• Wi-Fi STA mode with event-driven automatic reconnection

 • FreeRTOS task management for concurrent sensor reading and network I/O